vhcontre/ingenieria-de-software-2/how-to/semana-ht.12/readme.md

-# 📅 Semana 10: Dockerización
+# 📅 How to 10: Dockerización

 ### 🎯 Objetivos principales